San Francisco Ethics Commission: Supervisor Eric Mar

 Former Supervisor Eric Mar was fined $16,690.50 by the Ethics Commission and an additional $9,500 by the California Fair Political Practices Commission for accepting tickets to events in public lands in his District.
 He later admitted to not understanding the rules.

 Mayor London Breed

 In 2021, San Francisco Mayor London Breed was fined $22,792 for a series of ethics violations, including misusing her title as mayor for personal gain and violating laws on accepting gifts and campaign contributions.
-Breed agreed to pay fines for these violations, acknowledging responsibility for her actions.
-This case was the first time a sitting mayor in San Francisco settled such a matter.
+Breed acknowledged the violations and agreed to pay the fines.

-The specific ethics violations that led to Breed's fine included three incidents:
+Three incidents led to Breed's fine: